Onion: Hybrids with A. cepa parentage

-A number of hybrids are cultivated that have A. cepa parentage, such as the diploid tree onion or Egyptian onion (A. ×proliferum), and the triploid onion (A. ×cornutum).
+Some hybrids are cultivated that have A. cepa parentage, such as the diploid tree onion or Egyptian onion (A. ×proliferum), and the triploid onion (A. ×cornutum).

 The tree onion or Egyptian onion produces bulblets in the umbel instead of flowers, and is now known to be a hybrid of A. cepa and A. fistulosum.
 It has previously been treated as a variety of A. cepa, for example A. cepa var. proliferum, A. cepa var. bulbiferum, and A. cepa var. viviparum.
 It has been grown for centuries in Japan and China for use as a salad onion.

 The triploid onion is a hybrid species with three sets of chromosomes, two sets from A. cepa and the third set from an unknown parent.
 Various clones of the triploid onion are grown locally in different regions, such as 'Ljutika' in Croatia, and 'Pran', 'Poonch', and 'Srinagar' in the India-Kashmir region.
 'Pran' is grown extensively in the northern Indian provinces of Jammu and Kashmir.
 There are very small genetic differences between 'Pran' and the Croatian clone 'Ljutika', implying a monophyletic origin for this species.

-Some authors have used the name A. cepa var. viviparum (Metzg.)
-Alef. for the triploid onion, but this name has also been applied to the Egyptian onion.
-The only name unambiguously connected with the triploid onion is A. ×cornutum.

 Spring onions or salad onions may be grown from the Welsh onion (A. fistulosum), as well as from A. cepa.
 Young plants of A. fistulosum and A. cepa look very similar, but may be distinguished by their leaves, which are circular in cross-section in A. fistulosum rather than flattened on one side.